cassydm/rockies_moneyball_part-deux/README.md

 4. What changes should be made to the 2024 Rockies player roster to get them to the World Series?

+## Usage Instructions

+To replicate or extend this analysis:

+1. **Setup:** Install Python, Jupyter Notebook, and necessary libraries (including Prophet).
+2. **Data:** Ensure access to relevant Google search and stock price data.
+3. **Code:** Refer to the provided Python scripts or notebooks for implementation details.
+4. **Execution:** Run the code to analyze and visualize results.

 ## Conclusion